Traditions for modern weddings

 You don’t have to follow a tradition because a magazine says it’ll make your wedding perfect.
 Or because Debrett’s says it’s the correct etiquette.
 And you definitely don’t need to work a tradition into your wedding because your great aunt’s next-door neighbour’s sister’s daughter’s boss’ wife said so.
 Just because other people think it’s right, that doesn’t mean it’s right for you.

 But now more than ever, it’s time to question everything.
 It’s time to stop unconsciously following traditions, think about why we’re doing things, think about what makes us happy, and be ourselves.
-And in doing so, give other couples permission to do the same.
-Because you deserve more than a wedding day timeline of traditions.
-You deserve a day that’s nothing but love.

 Why do I care so much?

 Well, as a documentary wedding photographer, I’ll capture the feelings of your day, so you can relive every moment.
 So all the emotions you experience on the day will come back when you look at your photos.
 Take a first-dance photo.
 The picture may be aesthetically beautiful, but if you ignored your dislike for being in the spotlight because “everyone does a first dance” – and then spent the entire dance feeling awkward … guess how you’ll feel when you look at the photo?

 You deserve photos you love.
 Photos that make you feel good, and like you.
 And that starts with planning a wedding that’s you.